 Faculty of PhilosophyReligious Studies – Master

-Students of religious studies analyse religious ideas, practices and materialities from an empirical-cultural perspective and attempt to understand them in their respective historical, cultural and societal contexts.
+Students of Religious Studies analyse religious ideas, practices and materialities from an empirical-cultural perspective and endeavor to understand them in their respective historical, cultural and societal contexts.

 Facts & Formalities

 |Start of programme||Winter and summer semester|

 |Language(s) of instruction||German and English|

 |Application procedure||Consecutive master’s programmes with access restriction|

 |Application deadlines||Information about deadlines can be obtained after you have put together a degree program.|